mattantonelli/hubot-is-the-door-open/README.md

 Hubot> Yes, the door is open.

 User> hubot is the door closed?
-Hubot> No, the door is not closed.
+Hubot> No, the door is open.

 User> hubot the door is closed
 Hubot> The door is closed.